kpetersen04/kpetersen04.github.io/README.md

 ### Stage Two: The Core Requirements

 The next stage included completing the basic requirements of the game.
-I set up the grid and included some basic styling, this helped me to see what my end result could look like and got me excited to continue working.
+I set up the maze board and included some basic styling, this helped me to see what my end result could look like and got me excited to continue working.

 I then moved on to the core game logic including: